fomightez/jan2015feng_gr_m/post-mortem.rst

 This is similar to debugging when you have a written program or are developing one.

-The Online Python Tutor or `Codeskulptor’s visualization mode (Viz mode)`_ will show values as you step through each line.
+The Online Python Tutor or `Codeskulptor's visualization mode (Viz mode) <http://www.codeskulptor.org/viz/index.html>`__ will show values as you step through each line.

 For debugging real scripts in the typical Python environment, you can: - add printing variables and messages.
 You can comment these out.
 You can